John & Audrey Wiggins (album)

 John & Audrey Wiggins is the self-titled debut studio album by American country music duo John & Audrey Wiggins.
 It was released on June 21, 1994 via Mercury Records.
-Although the album did not chart, its single "Has Anybody Seen Amy" reached number 22 on Hot Country Songs.
+Although the album did not chart, its single "Has Anybody Seen Amy" reached No. 22 on the Billboard Hot Country Songs chart.

 Critical reception

 Bob Cannon of New Country magazine gave the debut album two-and-a-half stars out of five, saying that both siblings had strong voices that "[set] off sparks" on the songs with shared lead vocals, but that the rest of the songs were "solo numbers in country pop arrangements".
 Neil Pond of Country America was more favorable, saying that the album was "ever more versatile" because of the alternating male and female vocals.